Mercy Killing or Selective Killing?

 Life is more than what we feel or produce, life is who we are, what we represent and in whose image we are made.
 The basis of our culture has been that every life may have different gifts and abilities, but each was equally valuable because of its spiritual nature.
-It has been this belief that has motivated medicine, as well as all the helping professions.
+It has been this belief that has motivated advances in medicine, as well as all the helping professions.

 When each life is equally valuable, regardless of color, age, deformity or illness - we have the motivation to care for and feel right about ministering to everyone with an equal effort.
 If the intrinsic value of life is reduced and measured only by experience and productivity it will create an elitist society where, like animals, only the fittest will survive and only the fittest will be allowed or encouraged to survive.

 When society justifies the concept of mercy killing (i.e. an incredibly suffering woman is put out of her misery by an overdose of pain medicine), then it is only a step to add new categories for this solution that we would have never dreamed of before.